Overview

 Basic Weight Painting ControlsLMB adds weight, while Ctrl removes it.
 This behavior depends on the Blend Mode (Tool > Brush Settings) as well as the Weight and Srength values.
 The blend mode should mostly be kept at mix, but occasionally switching to subtract can be handy for completely removing weights from a bone (with completely I mean even remove 0 weights, making that areas weight paint black again instead of blue).

 Smoothing WeightsSmoothing weights is an integral part of weight painting.
 One can either evenly smooth the entire vertex group with the Smooth button (Weights > Smooth).
 Or use the Blur tool for more targeted smoothing (holding Shift while painting will temporally switch to the Blur tool).
-Smooth is however as of version 4.2 still broken and will not take Auto Normalize into consideration.
+Smooth is however as of version 4.2 still broken and won’t take Auto Normalize into consideration.
 Until this is fixed you should under no circumstance use smooth.
 As smooth is mostly better and quicker than blur, this is hopefully fixed soon.

 Other ToolsOther useful tools like Sample Weight and Gradient can be found in the toolbar (T) (The gradient tool is as of version 4.2 still broken the same way smooth is, and won’t take Auto Normalize into consideration).